austinjhunt/bizbuysell-automation/README.md

 17. Give the function a meaningful name (e.g., bbs-batch-uploader)
 18. In a different tab, go back to your ECR repository for a moment, open it, and copy the URI of the image inside of that repository that you just built and pushed using the provided push commands.
 19. Now come back to the Lambda function that you are creating, and paste the URI you copied into the Container Image URI field.
 Leave x86_64 as the architecture.
 20. Expand "change default execution role".
-Choose the role that you just created (it will have the name that you specified).
-Choose "Use an existing role" and use the existing role dropdown to search for your custom role.
+Choose "Use an existing role" and use the existing role dropdown to search for your custom role (it will have the name that you specified).
 21. Create function.
 22. Now that the function is created, open the Configuration tab.
 23. Go to Environment variables.
 Click Edit.
-Set the following environment variables:
+Set the following environment variables (you may want to modify these if you notice later that your function is timing out):

 ```
 PRODUCTION	=    1